 Then there’s scale.
 Imagine that you are the only conscious being to discover a planet full of trees.
 You look at the planet on a computer screen and each pixel represents 100 trees.
 Each individual tree has one of three possible positions (ie standing/falling/fallen).
 Until you improve your resolution you cannot know exactly what position any particular tree is in.
 At that scale you might be able to make some inference from, say, how much light is reflected off the planet, to get an idea of how many trees are standing and how many have fallen but you can’t tell with certainty the position of any particular tree.
 In other words, the conscious state of the observer has not engaged with the existence any particular tree.
 So does the tree make a noise in this case?
 No. Such events in spacetime have not been fixed by a conscious state and all trees exist in any one of three possible positions.
 From your (observer’s) point of view the tree does not exist as an individual entity.

 So let’s ramp up the resolution.
 What happens when humans enter the quantum realm?
 Well it’s the same thing.
 Nothing is fixed in spacetime until it interacts with a conscious state.
 The only difference is that it doesn’t get any smaller (the resolution does not get any finer).
 Well, actually, that’s not exactly true - it can take the form of a wave.
 Only when we look and measure it does it become a particle.
-I’m going to put it out there: it’s not the act of measurement/ observation but an act of the consciousness state fixing events in spacetime that collapses probabilistic wave functions, is responsible for spooky action at a distance, and dispenses with Schrödinger's cat (heck, it may even explain other bits of quantum weirdness I don’t understand).
-There, I said it.
-Kaboom!
+Let’s put it out there: it’s not the act of measurement/ observation but an act of the consciousness state fixing events in spacetime that collapses probabilistic wave functions, is responsible for spooky action at a distance, and dispenses with Schrödinger's cat (heck, it may even explain other bits of quantum weirdness we don’t understand).

 This is not a one way street.
 An event experienced by a conscious state also has an effect on the life form that transacts that interaction.
 Which takes me back to my original question: do we reflect on our lives or do we shape our lives?
 Well, if we consider a recorded observation that is yet to enter the conscious state (say we set an instrument to measure the position of a subatomic particle but only check on the result after lunch) then the conclusion is that we reflect.